Panda, facts and myths

 In fact, Panda compares the number of completely independent links to the pages of the sites, with the number of queries displaying these pages, and defines a ratio.
 The lower is the ratio and the more the site is penalized.
 (This is described in the Patent 8,682,892).

 It is a fact that the method favors sites that have more genuine backlinks and to have them you need an original and interesting content.
-But this is approximate.
+But this this indirect effect may depend on various causes.
 One can get a lot of links in a promotion activity to a banal content.
 This is more popularity that quality that is taken into account.

 Myth: This is a group of Google employees who defined the quality of a site